 On Eagle Peak, which is the highest of the Three Brothers, I gained what I think is the finest view of Yosemite Valley and the High Sierra of the Clark and Cathedral Ranges.

 Though I promised myself I'd be satisfied with the view from the summit of El Capitan, I found myself drifting further down the granite slope trying not to slip on the granite pebbles that covered the bedrock.
 Soon I was withing 15-feet of the 3000' vertical cliff and I decided the last few feet were not worth the candle.
 I think I was the last one to visit the clifftop that day from bottom or top.

-Note: If you click an image they enlarge and you can scroll through the images.
+Enjoy these photos of my adventure.
+Note: If you click a photo it enlarges and you can scroll through the images.

 John Muir visited Eagle Peak at least twice. the first time was August 13, 1869 just after he made the sketch of Eagle Meadows-bog.
 The second time was on August 8, 1870 with Joseph LeConte, the U.C.
 Berkeley geologist who was leading the University Excursion Party through Yosemite and over to Mono Lake with Muir as guide.
 Here are Muir's words describing his 1869 solo climb up Eagle Peak: